ramiel/streamfp/README.md

 ## pipeline

-A pipeline is a series of transformer that can be passed, as a unique block, to compose.
-Let's say we have a series of operation to convert the temperature as we saw before.
+A pipeline is a series of transformers that can be passed, as a unique block, to compose.
+Let's say we have a series of operations to convert the temperature as we saw before.
 We can save the block in a pipeline and reuse it every time we need.
 We can consider a pipeline as a partially applied composition of transformers.

 ```js
 const {